-The Mazu Shrine in Lhong 1919, a Chinese heritage center on Bangkok’s riverside.
-The original shrine is 168 years old & was restored as part of the restoration of the site.
-The shrine consists of three statues brought by ship from China and installed with the buildings and pier.
+The Mazu Shrine Lhong 1919, is at a Chinese heritage center on Bangkok’s riverside.
+The original Mazu shrine in Bangkok is 168 years old & was restored as part of the restoration of the site.
+The Mazu shrine Lhong 1919 consists of three statues brought by ship from China and installed with the buildings and pier.
 Mazu is the Chinese goddess of the sea traditionally worshiped by fishermen, sailors and those who have to travel by sea.

 Mazu, also known as the Queen of Heaven is the divine form of Lin Mo or Lin Moniang, a Fujianese shamaness who lived from 960 to 987.
 After her death, she became the guardian deity of seafarers and became popular with Chinese communities throughout South East Asia.
 They believe she roams the seas, protecting her believers.
 Mazuism is popular in Taiwan as the majority of Taiwanese are of Fujianese descent.

 Mazu Shrine Lhong 1919

 The Mazu Shrine in Bangkok is at the end of a U-shaped courtyard at Lhong 1919.
 The ground floor shrine room is behind an altar.
 There are 3 wooden figures of Mazu at different stages of her manifestation.
 Firstly, as a girl who healed the sick and ensured safety during sea travel.
 Secondly, as the goddess Mazu who brings good fortune to businesses.
 Thirdly, as the empress in heaven full of kindness and compassion.
 Either side of each Mazu is guardian spirits.
 A second shrine to Mazu, the goddess of the sea is on the second floor.

 Generations of sea travelers have prayed at this 168-year old Mazu shrine upon their safe arrival and for those who have to return to China, a safe journey home.